A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Standard Markov chain Monte Carlo

-Algorithm 1 creates a Markov chain $\{\theta^n\}_{n \in \mathbb N}$, and the states $\theta^n$ are used in the usual way as samples for inference in a Monte Carlo sampler.
+Algorithm 1 creates a Markov chain $\{\theta^n\}_{n \in \mathbb N}$, and the states $\theta^n$ are used as samples for inference in a Monte Carlo sampler in the usual way.
 The proposal distribution $q(\theta' | \theta^n)$ is what defines the algorithm.
 A common choice is a simple random walk.
-However, as outlined in \cite{hsv11}, the basic random walk does not lead to dimension {$R$} independent convergence, and a better choice is a preconditioned Crank-Nicholson (pCN) algorithm \cite{cds12}.
-Below we will see that it is also the crucial ingredient in our multilevel Metropolis-Hastings algorithm.
-When the proposal distribution is symmetric, i.e. when $q(\theta^n | \theta') = q(\theta' | \theta^n)$, then the formula for $\alpha^{M,R} \left( \theta' | \theta^n \right)$ in \eqref{eq:alpha} simplifies.
+However, as outlined in \cite{hsv11}, the basic random walk does not lead to a convergence that is independent of the input dimension $R$.
+A better choice is a preconditioned Crank-Nicholson (pCN) algorithm \cite{cds12}, which is also a crucial ingredient in the multilevel Metropolis-Hastings algorithm applied to the subsurface flow model problem below.

-Under {reasonable} assumptions, one can show that $\theta_R^n \sim \pi^{M,R}$, as $n \rightarrow \infty$, and that sample averages computed with these samples converge to expected values with respect to the desired target distribution $\pi^{M,R}$ (see Theorem \ref{thm:mcconv}).
-The first several samples of the chain $\{\theta^n\}_{n \in \mathbb N}$, say $\theta^0, \dots, \theta^{n_0}$, are not usually used for inference, since the chain needs some time to get close to the target distribution $\pi^{M,R}$.
+Under reasonable assumptions, one can show that $\theta^n \sim \nu^{M,R}$, as $n \rightarrow \infty$, and that sample averages computed with these samples converge to expected values with respect to the desired target distribution $\nu^{M,R}$ (see Theorem \ref{thm:mcconv}).
+The first few samples of the chain, say $\theta^0, \dots, \theta^{n_0}$, are not usually used for inference to allow the chain to get close to the target distribution $\nu^{M,R}$.
 This is referred to as the {\em burn--in} of the MCMC algorithm.
-Although the length of the burn-in is crucial for practical purposes, and largely influences the behaviour of the resulting MCMC estimator for finite sample sizes, statements about the asymptotics of the estimator are usually independent of the burn-in.
-We will therefore denote our MCMC estimator by
+Although the length of the burn-in is crucial for practical purposes, and largely influences the behaviour of the resulting MCMC estimator for finite sample sizes, asymptotic statements about the estimator are usually independent of the burn-in.
+We will denote our MCMC estimator by

 for any $n_0 \geq 0$, and only explicitly state the dependence on $n_0$ where needed.